 The first thing I did was pack up my front porch furniture (it’s always sad putting away my wicker chairs for the season!!) and then give everything a good squirt with the hose to clean off all the dirt and spiderwebs.

-Then I s grabbed my upcycled potting bench from my garden and bring it up onto my porch.
+Then I grabbed my upcycled potting bench from my garden and brought it up onto my porch.
+It adds a pop of color along with some visual interest and a little cottage charm.

 Maybe if I put my pumpkins up higher the critters will ignore them…it remains to be seen!!